RESEARCH STARTER

 One of the most important and most influential treatises on psychopathic personality disorder was set forth in 1941 by Hervey Cleckley in his book The Mask of Sanity: An Attempt to Reinterpret the So-Called Psychopathic Personality.
 Cleckley outlined sixteen different core personality traits that define a psychopath, including pathological lying, superficial charm, lack of empathy, and egocentricity.
 Since the first edition of Cleckley’s book was published, a wealth of research has examined a number of different issues germane to psychopathic personality disorder, including the potential causes and correlates of psychopathy, ways to assess and diagnose psychopathy, and how psychopathic personality disorder relates to violent offending.
 This line of research has shown that psychopathic criminals are qualitatively and quantitatively different from non-psychopathic offenders.

 Psychopathic criminals inflict more damage and commit more crimes than any other group of criminal offenders.
-Given their frequent involvement in antisocial behaviors, psychopaths are also at risk for being incarcerated for lengthy periods of time.
+Given their frequent involvement in antisocial behaviors, psychopaths are also at risk of being incarcerated for lengthy periods of time.
 Once imprisoned, they do not refrain from committing crimes; rather, they engage in a constellation of violent behaviors, ranging from assaulting other inmates to victimizing prison staff.
 Incarcerated psychopaths are frequently identified as the worst inmates in prison populations.
 When released from prison, psychopaths usually begin to offend again immediately.

 Not all psychopaths are criminals.
 Some find success in businesses that benefit from cutthroat practices; others make their way in the world as smooth-talking philanderers.